 Travel between London, United Kingdom and Amsterdam, Netherlands is: Partially open.

 International entry is allowed at this time for: Entry is partially open for citizens and permanent residents of United Kingdom.

 Conditions of entry into Netherlands:

-This information was last checked on 10/20/21.
-As this information can change due to the nature of the pandemic, make sure to review the latest COVID-19 travel safety regulations for your trip from London to Amsterdam.
+This information was last checked on 1/24/22.
+As this information can change due to the nature of the pandemic, make sure to review the latest COVID-19 travel safety regulations for your trip to Amsterdam from London.

 The current restriction level for returning to London, United Kingdom from Netherlands is: Partially open.

 Reentering United Kingdom is currently allowed for: Entry is partially open for citizens and permanent residents of Netherlands